s4nji1/gestion-inventaire-reseau/README.md

 ## Author

-SANJI - Developed during an internship at UM6P's IT Department.
+Hamza Ait bouhou - Developed during an internship at UM6P's IT Department.

 ## Acknowledgements

 - The IT Department at UM6P for their support and guidance
-- Laravel team for the excellent framework
-- Bootstrap team for the frontend components